3 Ways an Unhealthy Gut Causes Insomnia

-There are three ways your gut could be unhealthy:
+There are three ways your gut can be unhealthy and affect your sleep:

-An infection from a parasite (like giardia), bacteria (think c. difficile) or fungus (candida is the most common)
+1. An infection from a parasite (like giardia), bacteria (think c. difficile or H. pylori) or fungus (candida is the most common)

-Leaky gut, also called intestinal permeability, which means the lining of your gut wall has been damaged
+3. Leaky gut, also called intestinal permeability, means the lining of your gut wall has been damaged.

 To explain leaky gut, imagine that your gut wall looks like a zipper.
 The teeth of the zipper act as a barrier.
 They stay close together and don’t let anything through.
 If the zipper teeth get damaged and broken, then air and dirt can get in and the zipper doesn’t work properly.